linfordZ/linfordZ/README.md

 - 👋 Hi, I’m Linford
 - 👀 I’m interested in software engineering and product design.
-- 🌱 I’m currently learning devOps tools such as Jenkins and Kubernetes.
 - 💞️ I’m looking to collaborate on small startup projects as an full stack engineer or a designer.
 - 📫 Please email me @joshuazirangwa@gmail.com